-Participants can request NDIS Plan durations of up to three years.
-Longer plans are suitable for participants with stable and consistent support needs who are confident in using their funding to achieve their goals.
+Longer NDIS Plans of up to three years may be available for people with stable and consistent support needs who are confident in using their funding to achieve their goals.
 They're also ideal for people who are focused on achieving long-term goals.

 Where major life changes or milestones are likely to be achieved over the next three years, a shorter NDIS Plan is recommended.

 Such changes include:

+- · Early childhood

 - · Leaving school

-- Starting work
+- · Starting work

 - · Changes in a living situation.

-The Plan Review process happens at the end of each NDIS Plan and means supports can be added or removed as the person's needs and goals change over time, providing the support is considered "reasonable and necessary" for their individual needs.
+A plan reassessment happens at the end of each NDIS Plan.
+Supports can be added or removed as the person's needs and goals change over time, providing the support is considered "reasonable and necessary" for their individual needs.